IBM/ibm-cloud-sdk-common/CONTRIBUTING_nodejs.md

 4. Verify the build before beginning your changes: `npm run test-unit`
 5. Develop and test your code changes.
 6. Commit your changes.
 Remember to follow the correct commit message guidelines.
-7. Push to your fork and submit a pull request.
+7. Push to your fork and submit a pull request to the **main** branch.
 8. Be sure to sign the CLA.

 ## Adding a new service